Hunh0w/Ramen/README.md

-helm repo add kubeai https://www.kubeai.org helm repo update helm install kubeai kubeai/kubeai --wait helm install kubeai-models kubeai/models -f ./deepseek.yaml kubectl port-forward svc/open-webui 8000:80
+helm repo add kubeai https://www.kubeai.org helm repo update helm install kubeai kubeai/kubeai --wait helm install kubeai-models kubeai/models -f ./kube.monitoring_cluster/add_ais.yaml kubectl port-forward svc/open-webui 8000:80
 ```

 You can test that it worked by going to [localhost:8000](http://localhost:8000) and selecting the deepseek model.

-You should be able to talk to an ai - the deepseek-r1-1.5b ai.
+You should be able to talk to an ai - either the deepseek-r1-1.5b or the qwen2.5-coder-1.5b model.

+### AI fixer

+This application will monitor the logs of the remote cluster and if there are any errors:
+- ask the qwen model to modify the deployment manifest and apply that one in hopes of fixing the error
+- if the error is fixed -> open a pull request
+- else -> make a call to the phone-service to "call" the operator in charge

+To deploy them,